pret/pokered/README.md

 - Game Corner prizes have been altered;
 	- Version parity is done across prizes, using Blue's superior prices.
 	- New prizes across both versions include; Cubone, Blastyke, and Cactus.
-	- Version exclusives are Clefairy for Red and Jigglypuff for Blue.
-Pinsir and Scyther remain the same.
 	- The Moon Stone is available over TM23 (Dragon Rage).
 Dragon Rage has been moved to Celadon Mart, over Take Down, which can still be obtained in Silph Co.

 Bug Fixes